markusbylund/automation-toolkit/README.md

 This project helps me explore how small technical improvements can save time, reduce repetitive work and make everyday processes easier to manage.

+## Practice
+- Updated from GitHub to practice pulling remote changes.